TranPhucVinh/Cplusplus/Algorithms/Read.md

 int a = std::min(12, 34);
 ```
 # std::min_element() and std::max_element()
-Return min and max member of a sequence:
+Return min and max member of a sequence, along with their index:
 ```cpp
 #include <iostream>
 #include <algorithm>    // std::min_element, std::max_element